-in connection with the acquisition was \$1,250,000.
+On March 10, 2016, we acquired finished goods inventory, trademarks, a patent, and a customer list along with vendor numbers from Therapeutics Medical, a company which had previously been engaged in the research, development, and marketing of nutraceutical supplements.
+The assets were acquired at auction and were selected from among a group of assets held for sale by Therapeutics Medical.
+The total consideration transferred in connection with the acquisition was \$1,250,000.
 The Company acquired the finished goods inventory, which was valued at replacement cost in the amount of \$58,622.
 The trademarks of certain brands were valued at \$300,000 based on an estimated royalty approach.
-The patent was valued at \$3,078.
-The customer list with vendor numbers was valued at \$888,300 based on an estimate of the cost to enter into such relationships.
+The patent was valued at \$888,300 based on an estimate of the cost to enter into such relationships.
 The Company complied with ASC 350 and accounted for the Therapeutics Medical transaction as an asset purchase.
 As consideration for the asset purchase, we issued a \$1,250,000 principal amount convertible promissory note due September 10, 2017, which accrues interest at the rate of one percent per annum, and is convertible into shares of the Company's common stock at a conversion price equal to 90% of the average of the lowest three volume-weighted average prices of one share of common stock for the five consecutive trading days prior to the conversion date.
 During October 2016, the convertible promissory note was converted into 2,837,899 shares of common stock at a weighted-average price of \$0.44 per share.